GaffariCelik/SolidWasteClassification/README.md

-# Solid Waste Image Classification
+# Multi-Layer Feature Fusion for High-Accuracy Solid Waste Classification using a Hybrid Deep Learning Model

 This project utilizes **deep learning and computer vision techniques** to classify solid waste images.
 The goal is to automatically identify different waste types (plastic, paper, metal, glass, etc.) to facilitate recycling processes.